blenderous/xamtac-dashboard/README.md

 Follow the below steps to run a local dev server serving the dashboard application:

+- Clone the project and `cd` into the project folder
 - Install packages using `npm install`
 - Install `json-server` globally by running `npm install -g json-server`
 - Run `npx json-server db.json` to start a database server on `localhost:3000`